llelik/storagegrid-audit-analysis-calc/README.md

 #### Performance

 - No meaningful testing or optimization has been done
 - Based on a casual test with a 20 MB (decompressed size) log file, the Python script running on a notebook can process the log at 10 MB/s (35 GB/day).
-This can be paralellized by splitting decompressed log files or running several scripts against different time segments in the same file
+This can be parallelized by splitting decompressed log files or running several scripts against different time segments in the same file
 - Performance comparison among these three tools is meaningless (they do different things) but since you must know, here's how they compare running against a 18 MB audit.log file:

 | [SGAC(CSV)] | audit-explain  | audit-sum |